BRA1L0R/use-videocard/README.md

 # `use-videocard`

-## Introduction
-This package is a react hook for getting the grahics card information from WebGL.

 ## Installation
 This package can be found in the NPM registry, install it using this command:
 #### With _npm_: